Volume 46 Issue No. 21

 Tiospa Zina Tribal School

-Vacancy: School Superintendent Qualifications: Current South Dakota Certification meeting the Highly Qualified Status for a School Superindendent; directly related experience working with Tribal Grant Schools preferred Opening Date: January 20, 2015 Closing Date: Open until filled
+Vacancy: Dakota Studies Teacher Qualifications: Current South Dakota Certification meeting the Highly Qualified status for Dakota Studies Instructor Opening Date: March 12, 2015 Closing Date: Open until filled

-Vacancy: Student Services Coordinator (High School) Qualifications: High School Diploma/GED; 1 year directly related experience Opening Date: January 21, 2015 Closing Date: Open until filled
+Vacancy: Gymnasium Custodian Qualifications: GED/High School Diploma, experience in building maintenance, and 1 year directly related experience Opening Date: April 21, 2015 Closing Date: Open until filled

 Dakota Connection Casino

-C-Store Department: Clerk/Cashier (4) full-time, rotating shifts, day, swing, graveyard, includes weekends & holidays.
+Store C-Department: Clerk/Cashier (2) full-time, rotating shifts, day, swing, graveyard, includes weekends & holidays.
 Excellent customer service skills; math skills essential; ability to operate necessary equipment; physical ability to lift moderate amounts of weight; previous experience working with money preferred; strong organizational skills managing various functions; dependable & available to work any & all shifts.
 Must be at least 21 years old & have a High School diploma or GED.